mirandarae/Bio-Design-Challenge/README.md

 Welcome, everyone!
 My name is Miranda Chun, I am in my third year as a photography and liberal arts student at UNM, and I'll be honest - I am completely new to all things Bio Design.
 But regardless, I'm fascinated!
 My interests in this early phase of the semester are geared  especially towards research and explorations within the realm of materials.
 As an art student, I am intrigued with the notion of producing hands-on work which innovates sustainably and self-sufficiently.
 My ultimate objective in this regard is to discover uses for materials in both creation and daily life which lessen the burden of humanity on our world and do so elegantly.
 I am particularly excited to delve into the use of biological materials - to create work which is alive, from life itself.

+# BDC Final Presentation - "Homage to an Ideal" (Revised)

+In the context of this revised final project, I photographed two subjects I am close to with articles of clothing belonging to loved ones they have lost in natural environments which carry significance to their respective relationships with them, and am in the process of utilizing an organic alternative photography process based on light sensitivity of chlorophyll in leaves.
+I obtained leaves on which I am printing these images from these environments, and have been continuously exposing them to sunlight under positive transparencies of these portraits.
+#
+Exposures are currently in progress, as the chlorophyll printing process typically takes months in keeping with the material’s absorption of ambient energy via photosynthesis.
+I have also been noting amidst series of trial and error variations in exposure which work best for each species of leaf - in these cases, daffodil and yucca - as weather and natural differences in the concentration of pigments within these leaves affect the overall outcome.
+Once legible as prints, the leaves will be preserved, waxed, and displayed alongside flowers in bloom whose fragrances carry personal significance for my subjects (in these specific cases, lavender and rose).
+#
+My current body of work in this regard consists of in progress documentation, but I hope to display a series of at least ten printed organic materials in frames within the context of this project.
+#
+Recently attached to this repository is a video presentation outlining my current progess.

 # BDC Proposal UPDATE

 As I have progressed further in the process of generating a bio art project, I am deciding to shift the overall premise of my proposal to a photography-based installation.
 I am now planning to utilize the light-sensitivity of chlorophyll to impart photographic images onto plant matter in the creation of an aromatic exhibition exploring themes of sensory memory and the relationship between life and death.
 I have photographed individuals I know personally who have experienced loss with articles of clothing left behind by their late loved ones, each within natural, outdoor spaces which carry meaning to their respective relationships with those who have passed.
 From these environments I will obtain the plant material upon which these images will be printed.